WardVanlaar/myAwesomeEmployees-tracker/README.md

 ## Description
 With this App you can track employees in your company.
-Things such their role, salary and department can be viewed and updated.
+Things such as their role, salary and department can be viewed and updated.

 Programming languages used:
 * Node.js